Top 10 Most Popular Dog Breeds in America

 Most Popular Dog Breeds

 Have you ever wondered what the most popular dog breeds in America are?
-Here is the top 10 list, according to the 2012 statistics from the American Kennel Club.
+Here is the top 10 list, statistics from the American Kennel Club.
 I have also included a little information on each breed as well as their origin.
 See if your favorite dog breed is in the top 10.

 Yellow Labrador Retriever